Answer: One method I have used to install an electrical box in a narrow space is to mount the box on a short piece of wood.

 The white arrow shows one of the cable clamps removed to have more room inside the electrical box.
 I used the 10/32 machine screw from the extra clamp to attach the ground wire to the box.

 One side of the electrical box was removed to facilitate the mounting of the box to the wood stud.
 Holes are already in the sides for nailing the box to the wood.
-In this case, I used #10, inch and quarter sheet metal screws.
+In this case, I used #10, inch and a quarter sheet metal screws.

 I used an awl to get the holes started before driving them in with my impact driver.